 There are the following advantages of the radial system such as;

-With the high velocity and the high pressure the water distributed.
+- With the high velocity and the high pressure, the water is distributed.

 Disadvantages of Radial System: